hvanhovell/spark-window/README.md

 # SPARK Window
 This project implements Window Functions for Spark SQL.
-In it is currently Work in Progress.
+It is currently Work in Progress.
 This implementation requires functionality provided by SPARK 1.4.0.

 ## Usage